Chargeback ProcessingCrucial Processes, Time Frames & Fees to Know

 Chargeback Processing Fees

-The final amount of a chargeback fee varies, depending on the circumstances.
-The acquiring bank has a voice in determining the amount, as does the processor.
+The final amount of a chargeback fee will depend on the circumstances of the claim.
+The acquiring bank has a voice in determining the amount; so does the processor.
 The type of goods or services offered can also affect the price tag.

 On average, a single chargeback fee is typically around $20.
-If the merchant is labeled as “high risk,” though, one can expect to pay much more per chargeback.
-Merchants at the “Excessive” tier of the Visa Dispute Monitoring Program, for example, must pay at least $50 for every dispute filed against them.
-That’s not accounting for any extra fees that the acquirer might tack on to cover their costs, too.
+For merchants labeled “high risk,” it will almost always be more.
+For example, if you’re at the “Excessive” tier of the Visa Dispute Monitoring Program, you’ll pay at least $50 for every dispute.

 What Documentation Do I Need to Process a Chargeback Response?

-Let’s say you’re a merchant, and are looking to fight a chargeback through representment.
+Let’s say you’re looking to fight a chargeback through representment.
 The issuing bank needs strong evidence to create a reasonable doubt about the consumer’s case.
-The stronger the evidence, the better the odds that the bank will reverse the chargeback.
+The stronger the evidence, obviously, the better the odds that the bank will reverse the chargeback.

 • Delivery confirmation receipts